roy-vaz123/Hut_Karish/README.md

 - **Not production-ready**: Built for learning, not for reliability or performance.
 - **Port-to-PID mappings are volatile**:
+  - Saving these mapping is maeningless since ports pid mapping are subject to change (saw alot of examples from the damon logging)
   - Processes may terminate between packet capture and resolution.
   - Short-lived connections are missed entirely.